 So where are the majority of the world’s assets and where are the wealthiest individuals?
 The combined assets of millionaires are relatively evenly distributed between North America, the Asia-Pacific and then Europe - and growing.
 However, the number of ultra HNWIs was far greater in North America, over twice that of Europe and more than three times that of the Asia-Pacific in 2019.
 Most ultra HNWIs also came from the United States.

 So what assets and investments compose the net worth of these individuals?
-In 2018, in assets of North American HNWIs were allocated principally to equity (stocks), followed by cash and cash equivalents (money market instruments), fixed income (bonds) and real estate.
-In 2017, these individuals had on average 2.9 homes.
+In 2019, in assets of North American HNWIs were allocated principally to cash and cash equivalents (money market instruments), followed by equity (stocks), fixed income (bonds) and real estate.
+In 2019, these individuals had on average 3.17 homes.

 The last question involves who advises the wealthy.
 The most valuable asset/wealth management banking brands as of February 2017 included UBS, Wells Fargo and Merrill Lynch.